 How does a toxic work culture affect employees?

-The American Heart Association3 found that poor mental health can negatively impact physical health.
-Some scholars4 even estimate that job insecurity and high work demands contribute to about 30,000 deaths each year.
-So it’s in your best interest to have a healthy work environment where your employees’ psychological safety is guaranteed.
+The American Heart Association4 found that poor mental health can create physical symptoms.
+Some scholars5 even estimate that job insecurity and high work demands contribute to about 30,000 deaths each year.
+So, having a positive work environment that guarantees your employees’ psychological safety is in your best interest.

 Five signs of a toxic work culture